Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 ### 3-2.
 Slack posting option

 ### 3-3.
 Classic paper searching option
-In addition to searching with the default queries defined in the `query_list`, SS_crawler.py has Hereafter, the papers searched with the `query_list` are referred as regular papers to be distinguished from classic papers.
+In addition to searching with the default queries defined in the `query_list`, SS_crawler.py has an experimental function to find classic papers.
+To modify the range and time window, change the variable `range_classic`.
+The default is `np.arange(1935, 2025, 10)`: here, one of the 10-year time windows is randomly chosen to search papers within the time window.
+Hereafter, the papers searched with the `query_list` are referred as "regular papers" to be distinguished from classic papers.

 ### 3-4.
-Default number of papers to be displayed
+Change the default number of papers to be displayed
-Modify the variables
+Modify the variables `Npapers_to_display` and `Nclassic_to_display` for the regular and classic papers, respectively.

 ### 3-5.
 Clear the search log
 SS_crawler saves the IDs of the papers that are already posted as `.pkl` files.